AndreaAguado/guest-list-in-typescript/README.md

 # Guest List in Typescript

-Is a project done following [this video](https://www.youtube.com/watch?v=jrKcJxF0lAU) in order to practice and learn how to use React with Typescript.
+This is a project done following [this tutorial](https://www.youtube.com/watch?v=jrKcJxF0lAU) in order to practice and learn how to use React with Typescript.

 # Getting Started with Create React App